XYOracleNetwork-v1/web-developer.xyo.network-react/docs/dapper.md

   <img alt="dapper-contract-simulator" src="/docs/assets/dapper_contract_simulator.png">
 </h1>

-# Congrats!
-You can interact with your contracts in an easy to use UI!
+# Congratulations!
+You can interact with your contracts in an easy to use UI.